redis/node-redis/README.md

 # redis
-The sources and docs for this package are in the main [node-redis](https://github.com/redis/node-redis) repo.
+The source code and documentation for this package are in the main [node-redis](https://github.com/redis/node-redis) repo.